Travelers United’s President reflects on the dearth of change in aviation regulations

-A discussion about the regulatory approach of the new administration consumer issues.
-Rules finalized or withdrawn during the last administration are considered.
-Consumer protection developments and an overview of possible new regulatory priorities will force decisions.
+About nine months ago I participated in a discussion about the regulatory approach of the new (at that time) administration consumer issues.
+We considered rules finalized or withdrawn during the last administration.
+And, the panelists reflected on consumer protection developments and an overview of possible new regulatory priorities.

-Moderator: Doug Mullen, Vice President, Deputy General Counsel
+Moderator: Doug Mullen, Vice President, Deputy General Counsel, Airlines for America

 Blaine Workie, Assistant General Counsel, Office of Aviation Consumer Protection, United States Department of Transportation, Washington, DC